 The UT will continue to pay out your salary during the educational leave.
 In addition, your faculty or unit may grant an allowance to cover expenses related to the leave, such as education expenses and travel and accommodation expenses.

 You need to apply for educational leave with your faculty or unit no later than three months before you wish to start the educational programme.
 You also need to submit a study plan and a budget which you are to prepare in consultation with your manager.
 This plan should include what exactly you want to do during the educational leave, which expenses will be incurred and how the leave relates to your work at the UT.
 The plan needs to be approved by your faculty or unit.

 In case of an emergency, you may be eligible for additional leave.
 An emergency is a sudden event taking place in your private life requiring your immediate attention and thus making it impossible for you to work.
 Examples include a burst pipe or your partner going into labour.
 The duration of the leave is a maximum for a period that can be considered reasonable and fair in view of the nature of the emergency.
+This is usually a few hours to a maximum of 2 days.
 Please inform your manager about the emergency as soon as possible and indicate how long you think the situation will last for.
 You can apply for emergency leave via the 'application for leave' web application, choose 'calamity leave'.
 Please do so once the emergency is over.

 In certain situations, you are entitled to additional leave.
 If possible, you have to request this leave with the secretary's office of your faculty or unit no later than 24 hours prior to the situation taking place.